The Bot Framework enables you to build bots that support different types of interactions with users. You can design conversations in your bot to be

-You can Create new ThumbnailCardDialog class for a show the ThumbnailCard dialog.
-Right Click on project > Select Add New Item > Create a class that is marked with the [Serializable] attribute (so the dialog can be serialized to state) and implement the IDialog interface.
+new AttachmentDialog class for show the attachment dialog.
+Right Click project > Select Add New Item > Create a class that is marked with the [Serializable] attribute (so the dialog can be serialized to state) and implement the

 using System;